himmAllRight/himmAllRight-source/resources/templates/md/posts/introducing-kadabra.md

   solid, the screen does have a bit of flex when pressed.
 - **Resolution** - I really hate 1366x768 on laptops.
 I don't need 1920x1080, which would be very tiny on a 12.5" screen.
 1600x900 however...
 - **Track pad (but honestly who cares)** - The track-pad isn't great.
 In fact, it can be downright annoying.
 The bottom of the track-pad curves around the edge of computer, which looks nice, but rubs against my stomach when I am working with the laptop on my lap.
 This causes the cursor to fly around and do everything but what I want it to do.
 This would be a much bigger issue on other laptops, but with how much I use the track point, I really don't care.
 I usually just disable the track-pad all together.
 - **Speakers aren't great (but again, not a bit deal)** - The speakers are very quiet and don't sound very good.
-This isn't a huge deal for me because being my mobile computer, I am using headphone 99% of the time.
+This isn't a huge deal for me because being my mobile computer, I am using headphones 99% of the time.
 Still, it would be nice if when I occasionally share a video with someone they could actually hear it.

 ### Conclusions
 ![Kadabra](../../img/posts/introducing-kadabra/kadabra.jpg)
 I have had Kadabra for several months now and still love it.
-I use it at work daily.
+I use it at work daily (to listen to music, podcasts, and to have a _linux_ computer available to me at all times in a Windows office).
 It is a perfect mix of being portable while still having enough power to accomplish whatever I want to work on.
 I still prefer to vote with my wallet by purchasing from a vendors like [System76](http://www.system76.com) when possible, but buying used business hardware, such as thinkpads, is a very affordable alternative.
 I have no regrets buying my used x230.
 It is infinitely better than my other options at that price point.

 ### Update
 _I have taken so long to publish this post, I am actually now using Arch Linux on Kadabra.
 It also runs great :)_